MangoBee/blog/docs/plugins/HardLineBreaks.md

   - plugin/transformer
 ---

 This plugin automatically converts single line breaks in Markdown text into hard line breaks in the HTML output.
-This plugin is not enabled by default as this doesn't follow the semantics of actual Markdown but you may enable it if you'd like parity with [[Obsidian compatibility|Obsidian]].
+This plugin is not enabled by default as this doesn't follow the semantics of actual Markdown but you may enable it if you'd like parity with [Obsidian](Obsidian%20compatibility.md).

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [](configuration.md#Plugins|Configuration) page.

 This plugin has no configuration options.